 - Famous for its resident herd of Rothschild giraffe

 - Part of the AFEW sanctuary to protect these endangered animals

 Giraffe Manor provides easy access to Nairobi's Jomo Kenyatta International Airport (NBO) and its domestic airport, Wilson Airport (WIL), which connects to all safari destinations.
 Besides its grand exterior and elegant interiors, it's famous for its lively residents – a herd of inquisitive Rothschild giraffe.

 Luxury, characterful rooms

 An exclusive boutique hotel, Giraffe Manor echoes 1930s grandeur, right down to its art deco furnishings and four-poster beds.
-It has eight superior rooms and two standard rooms, each individually styled and named for historical personalities, such as Karen Blixen and Finch Hatton.
-All the rooms are en-suite, some are larger suites that are suitable for families and wheelchair users.
+It has ten superior rooms, each individually styled and named for historical personalities, such as Finch Hatton.
+All the rooms are en-suite and some are suitable for families and wheelchair users.
 The Karen Blixen Suite is a large, two-bedroom family suite with adjacent lounge and fireplace.

 A short stroll across the lawns takes you to the AFEW Giraffe Centre where you can learn about these beautiful endangered creatures and take a guided walk around the sanctuary.
 The Manor can arrange a variety of optional local excursions for you.

 - Sight-seeing around the Langata area

 - Sheldrick Wildlife Trust where you can meet, feed and sponsor baby elephants